Introducing Place Value Disks with 4 Guiding Questions

 Would you like to try this exploration with your class?

 I created a set of slides featuring all of these open-ended questions for you to share with your students!
-It will save you so much time…just display the slides and you are ready to explore!

 Please click below to grab a copy: